cocos/cocos-docs/en/scripting/actions.md

 # Using the action system in Cocos Creator

+> The action system is not longer recommended for use, and will be gradually removed in the future.
+It is recommended to use the [cc.tween](./tween.md) instead.

 ## Introduction to the action system

 The action system that Cocos Creator provides originates from Cocos2d-x with both the API and usage having been inherited.
 The action system can complete displacement, zoom, rotate and all the other actions of the node within a designated time.